onepanelio/core-docs/docs/getting-started/quickstart.md

 :::

 ## Step 0: Create a Kubernetes cluster
-Next, create a Kubernetes cluster in one of the following cloud providers:
+Let's get started by creating a Kubernetes cluster in one of the following cloud providers:

 <Tabs
   groupId="cloud-provider"